Radar966/gradle/subprojects/docs/src/docs/release/notes.md

 Starting with this release, it is now possible to use SNAPSHOT plugin versions in the `plugins {}` and `pluginManagement {}` blocks.

+### Periodic cache cleanup

+Caching has always been one of the strong suits of Gradle.
+Over time, more and more persistent caches have been added to improve performance and support new features, requiring more and more disk space on build servers and developer workstations.
+Gradle now addresses one of the most highly voted issues on GitHub and introduces the following cleanup strategies:

+- Version-specific cache directories in `GRADLE_USER_HOME/caches/<gradle-version>/` are checked periodically (at most every 24 hours) for whether they are still in use.
+If not, directories for release versions are deleted after 30 days of inactivity, snapshot versions after 7 days of inactivity.
+Moreover, the corresponding Gradle distributions at `GRADLE_USER_HOME/wrapper/dists/gradle-<gradle-version>-{bin,all}/` are deleted as well, if present.
+- Shared versioned cache directories in `GRADLE_USER_HOME/caches/` (e.g. `jars-*`) are checked periodically (at most every 24 hours) for whether they are still in use.
+If there's no Gradle version that still uses them, they are deleted.
+- Files in shared caches used by the current Gradle version in `GRADLE_USER_HOME/caches/` (e.g. `jars-3` or `modules-2`) are checked periodically (at most every 24 hours) for when they were last accessed.
+Depending on whether the file can be recreated locally or would have to be downloaded from a remote repository again, it will be deleted after 7 or 30 days of not being accessed, respectively.

 ## Promoted features